Ever find yourself limited by standard parameters and wish you could see Custom UTM Parameters in Google Analytic reports?

 In theory, this works (and I do use it for some clients) but it can mess with your default channel grouping and measurement plan.

 And what if you are looking to track additional values such as Site ID or Placement?

-You can append custom parameters to your URLs but the problem is that you cannot see these in Google Analytic reports standard and custom.
+You can append custom parameters to your URLs.
+However, the problem is that you cannot see these in standard and custom Google Analytic reports.